djacura/AGame/README.md

   This is where you can search the merchandise store for what you are looking for.

 - **Category Area**
-  This where the User can select the category they are looking for so they can narrow their search down to the specifc category they are looking for.
+  This where the User can select the category they are looking for so they can narrow their search down to the specific category they are looking for.

 - **Products**
   The products are displayed on cards, are positioned side by side in rows.